 The sense of meaningfulness helps people to organize their lives and to merge activity with feeling self-actualized, which is generally in both respects a benefit to them and to society.
 Fair enough.
 But I do want to go deeper and see what is in this feeling of meaningfulness that sometimes permeates activities, programs of achievement, relationships, or lives.
 It is valued by those who experience it; there's obviously something valuable there.
 So what are its outlines, its limitations, and what might it point toward, higher than itself?

-So, meaning in a hug, for example, might be the combined knowledge of a past of long misery and in its face this current acknowledgement of value and experience of trust.
+So, meaning in a hug, for example, might be the combined knowledge of a past of long miserable separation and in its face this current acknowledgement of value and experience of trust.
 It's the transaction, the redemption of A for B, that in the hug one discovers the long misery has a sort of happy ending, or perhaps a reinterpretation as a true path toward trustful, loving connection, toward release.

-"Meaningfulness" seems to include the sense of goldilocks challenge level, not too hard to make progress so you start criticizing yourself, not too easy so you can think about your progress aside from making it, in both cases inner surrender escapes and the sense of meaningfulness with it.
+"Meaningfulness" seems to include the sense of goldilocks challenge level, not too hard to make progress so you start criticizing yourself, not too easy so you can think about your progress aside from making it.
+In both cases inner surrender escapes and the sense of meaningfulness with it.

 Meaningfulness in the dopaminergic sense seems to be an awareness of progress toward the valued goal, in an activity that takes all your attention, such that then you can't be outside of your activity, inwardly spending your energy judging yourself.